Borrispooman/Sign-Up-Form/README.md

 # Sign-Up-Form
-A clean sign up form -  a project to put to work some newly learned html and css form skills 😁
+A clean sign up form - putting to work some newly learned html and css form skills 😁